 - This one helps you decide if you need ethics approval or not.
 You click through the questions and it gives you a nice print out at the end.

-- This reference which gives you further advice on making sure you’ve ticked all the boxes in terms of governance if you are NOT going to ethics.
+- This reference gives you further advice on making sure you’ve ticked all the boxes in terms of governance if you are NOT going to ethics.